zuiko21/minimOS/architecture.md

 However, unlike CP/M's *BIOS*, minimOS' firmware (as of 2017-05-08) has **no I/O capabilities**, being restricted to **Kernel instalation/configuration** issues, plus providing a **standard interface to some hardware-dependent features** (say, *power management*).
 As this OS is intended to run on a wide spectrum of machines, from a simple embedded system to a quasi-full-featured desktop computer, **there is no guarantee of I/O device availability** at such low level.
+You can think of this as a ***Hardware Abstraction Layer***

 On second thought, in case of a *Kernel and/or driver failure*, it would be nice to have an *emergency* I/O channel available for **debugging purposes**, provided the hardware